 Here’s what’s awesome and not-so-awesome about outbound.

 Pro - Create demand: If you have a highly priced or complex B2B software product, it’s unlikely inbound marketing alone will bring enough leads into your pipeline.
 You might not even have a marketing budget, or people may not know your solution category exists.
-In that case, outbound sales will help you initiate conversations with your ideal buyers and capture hidden demand for your product.
+In that case, turning to outbound sales or a B2B demand generation agency can help you initiate conversations with your ideal buyers and capture hidden demand for your product.

 Pro - Choose your prospects: The biggest benefit to outbound is that you get to point and shoot at prospects that match your ideal customer profile (ICP).
 This allows you to take more of an account-based strategy and spend time on deals that may pan out.